OzetteTech/cytoverse-bioc-2023/README.md

 # Workshop outlines

-This website contains training materials that will be presented at a workshop at [Bioc2023](https://bioc2023.bioconductor.org/schedule/), on August 2nd.
-After the conference, we'll add a link to videos of the workshop.
+[This website](https://cdn.ozetteai.com/cytoverse-bioc-2023/index.html) contains training materials that will be presented at a workshop at [Bioc2023](https://bioc2023.bioconductor.org/schedule/), on August 2nd.
+If you couldn't attend the conference, don't worry, as we'll add links to videos of the workshop.
+You may also explore these training materials at your own pace.

 ## Learning goals